The best time to post on Twitter is 9 am on Wednesdays and Fridays. Research suggests these times are perfect for driving engagement to your tweets.

 - How do we plan to engage and give back to the Twitter chat community we build?

 - What time would you host this chat?

-Alternatively, if the response you get is neutral, consider hosting a trial Twitter chat for a quarter.
-Determine if you should consider carrying on with the chat based on the response you get.
+Alternatively, consider hosting a trial Twitter chat for a quarter if your response is neutral.
+Then, determine if you should consider carrying on with the chat based on the answer you get.

 So how does a Twitter chat get people to engage with your tweets?
-Such a chat helps you build a community that interacts with your content and helps spread the word too (remember: retweets expose your business to new audiences and building a community is a good answer to getting retweets on Twitter).
+Such a chat helps you build a community that interacts with your content and helps spread the word, too (remember: retweets expose your business to new audiences, and building a community is an excellent answer to getting retweets on Twitter).

 So far, among the types of tweets that drive engagement, we have question-based tweets and those that poll your audience.
 Here are three more tweet styles to add to your content bucket: